SmartThingsCommunity/smartapp-sdk-java/README.md

 * `smartapp-core` - Core SmartApp Framework
   * `smartapp-guice` - Extension library for use with Google Guice
   * `smartapp-spring` - Extension library for use with Spring Dependency Injection
+  * `smartapp-contextstore-dynamodb` - Extension library to use DynamoDB to store installed application context data.
 * `smartthings-client` - Library for working with SmartThings APIs

 Import the library dependencies as needed: